 Tropical Plant Collections: Legacies from the Past?
 Essential Tools for the Future?
 Henrik Balslev and Ib Friis, Editors.
 Ep.
 169 - Herbaria Are Data Gold Mines.
 Phenology, population size, distribution, genetic diversity - these are just some of the data locked up in herbaria around the globe.

 My guest today is Katelin Pearson and she has been working hard on making sure herbarium data are as available as they can be to everyone from scientists to artists, and even the general public.
-As you will hear, we herbaria succeed, so do the plants they help understand.
 Digital Collections Programme – Blogs from the Natural History Museum.
 There is an incredible amount of specimen data providing critical information on the natural world, but with less than 10% of the estimated 1.5 billion specimens digitally accessible, who is using this information?

 But, while the data in these collections are nearly always open (e.g., the Royal Botanic Garden Herbarium has shared specimens with any who so request since at least the 1960s), they are not always accessible.
 Editorial: Integrative and Translational Uses of Herbarium Collections Across Time, Space, and Species.
+This Research Topic is dedicated to the legacy of Vicki Funk [1947-2019], who was a Senior Research Botanist and Curator at the Smithsonian’s National Museum for 38 years, and a strong advocate for collections-based research.
 Frontiers in Plant Science.
 Frontiers in Plant Science is a leading journal in its field, publishing rigorously peer-reviewed research that seeks to advance our understanding of fundamental processes in plant biology.
 Field Chief Editor Joshua L. Heazlewood at the University of Melbourne is supported by an outstanding Editorial Board of international researchers.
 This multidisciplinary open-access journal is at the forefront of disseminating and communicating scientific knowledge and impactful discoveries to researchers, academics, policy makers and the public worldwide.